 But our sensations are like earth: they are tangible.
 We can work with sensations most directly and easily, and when we do we change our thoughts and emotions.

-While all Feldenkrais lessons guide us in exploring our moment-to-moment sensory experience, some types of lessons do seem to settle the mind even more than others.
+While all Feldenkrais lessons guide us in exploring our moment-to-moment sensory experience, some types of lessons typically settle the mind more than others.

 Below you’ll find six specific lessons I recommend to reduce anxiety, lift your mood, or simply feel more whole.
 Below that, in the user comments, you’ll find more lessons our listeners recommend for calming your nervous system.